ForestAdmin/documentation-user-guide/getting-started/master-your-ui/the-table-view.md

 ### Browse several pages

 Very large collections can’t be displayed on a single page.
-Where this is the case, you will be able to check the number of records in the collection at the bottom right side of the Table view **(1)**.
+Where this is the case, you will be able to check the number of records in the collection at the bottom right side of the Table View **(1)**.
 At the bottom in the middle, you will be able to browse through the different pages of the collection **(2)**.

 ![](<../../.gitbook/assets/2019-06-28_15.53.01.png>)